Erdogan joins thousands to pray for first time at Istanbul's Hagia Sophia | International

 Outside, tens of thousands more prayed in a public square and on sidewalks, squeezing into spaces between cars or in cafes, joining a ceremony which many saw as righting a historic mistake when the mosque was converted to a museum in 1934 by modern Turkey's secularist founder Mustafa Kemal Ataturk.
 Hagia Sophia was the largest cathedral in the world for 900 years until its capture by Ottoman Sultan Mehmet the Conqueror in 1453, after which it was one of Islam's most exalted mosques for nearly another 500 years.

-Pope Francis said he was deeply pained by the decision, which came after a top Turkish court annulled Hagia Sophia's status as a museum two weeks ago.
+Pope Francis said he was deeply pained by the decision, which came after a Turkish court annulled Hagia Sophia's status as a museum two weeks ago.
 Erdogan immediately issued a decree converting it once again to a mosque.
 In Greece, church bells tolled in mourning on Friday.
-A vast majority of Greeks consider the monument central to their Orthodox Christian religion.
+Most Greeks consider the monument central to their Orthodox Christian religion.
 Greek criticism of the conversion has been scathing, underscoring the countries' tense relations.

 Greek Prime Minister Kyriakos Mitsotakis called Turkey a "troublemaker", and the Hagia Sophia conversion an "affront to civilization of the 21st century".
 "HEARTBREAK" IS ENDING

 Several hundred invitees joined Erdogan for the ceremony inside the sixth-century building.
-Some, including his son-in-law and Finance Minister Berat Albayrak, could be seen recording images of the historic occasion on their mobiles phones.
 The president, his head covered by a white prayer cap, read a Koranic recitation before the head of Turkey's religious directorate Ali Erbas addressed worshippers.

 CHRISTIAN ICONS CONCEALED "God is greatest," chanted people in the square.
 Some held Turkish and Ottoman flags.

 After leaving Hagia Sophia, Erdogan went straight to the nearby Fatih (Conqueror) mosque, named after Sultan Mehmet who seized Istanbul for the Ottomans.
-"Hagia Sophia will continue to serve all believers as a mosque and will remain a place of cultural heritage for all humanity," Erdogan said at Mehmet's tomb.
-"We said 'let's visit the tomb of Sultan Mehmet the Conqueror, the real owner".
+"Hagia Sophia will continue to serve all believers as a mosque and will remain a place of cultural heritage for all humanity," Erdogan said, adding he wanted to "visit the tomb of Sultan Mehmet the Conqueror, the real owner".

 ALSO READ